 What is the GED® test?

-The GED® test has five subjects in the areas of writing, social studies, science, reading, and mathematics.
+The GED® test has four subjects in the areas of science, reasoning through language arts, math, and social studies.
 Each test requires you to use general knowledge and thinking skills.
-Few questions ask you to recall facts, details, or meanings of terms.
+The test is aligned with current high school standards and career-and college-readiness expectations.
 The GED® test is designed to measure knowledge and skills that are usually learned in high school classes, but which you have learned through observation, experiences, and informal discussion.

 The GED® test demands achievement.
-To earn a GED® credential, test takers must pass a seven-hour, five-minute set of tests.
-The tests not only cover each subject area (writing, social studies, science, reading, and mathematics) but also test a person's skills at communicating, processing information, problem solving, and critical thinking.
+To earn a GED® credential, test takers must pass a seven and a half hour set of tests.
+The tests not only covers each subject area (language arts, social studies, science, and mathematics) but also test a person's skills at communicating, processing information, problem solving, and critical thinking.
 The GED® reflects current high school curriculum standards while including content related to the workplace and community.
-The test is also designed so that those who pass them must meet or exceed the performance of the top 60 percent of traditional graduating high school seniors.
+The test is also designed so that those who pass must meet or exceed the performance of the top 60 percent of traditional graduating high school seniors.

 Can I take the GED® test online?

-The GED® test is not online.
+Although the GED® test is taken on computers, it is not an online test.
 You must appear in person, at an official GED® testing center.

 In an era where everything’s on the Internet, high school diplomas and credentials are easily found.
 But the GED® test and credential are not online.